lucas874/swarm-composition-artifact/README.md

 ```
 For the changes to take effect one has to rebuild the image.
 Please refer to the section for instructions on how to do this.

-## Running and Editing Example Swarms
+## Running and editing example swarms (for the "Artifacts Evaluated -- Reusable")
+We envision that the `machine-check` and `machine-runner` be used to design, implement, and verify arbitrary swarms compositionally.
+We therefore provide examples that showcase how swarm implementations can be composed, reused and verified.
+We suggest alterations to the example implementations that change the verification results or behavior of the swarm to showcase the robustness of our libraries.

-The script `run.sh` offers four different demos each running an example swarm.
+The script `run.sh` offers four different demos each running an example swarm:
+* The Warehouse demo: Implements the Warehouse protocol that is shown in Figure 1 and whose projections shown in Figure 6.
+To run this demo select option 3 in the REPL.
+* The Warehosue || Factory demo: Imp

 To run these select option `3, 4, 5`, or `6` in the REPL.

-The Warehouse || Factory demo, for example, consists of machines implementing the projections shown in Figure 5 of the paper and are obtained using the approach presented in Section 6 in the paper.
+Option 4 is the Warehouse || Factory demo, which consists of machines implementing the projections shown in Figure 5 of the paper and are obtained using the approach presented in Section 6 in the paper.

+That is, each machine participating in the swarm has been implemented

 The source code of the machines in the demo is found in `ecoop25_artifact/demos/warehouse-factory-demo/src/`.
 The implementation of the machines can be altered and the effect of the changes can be observed without restarting the container, but simply by rerunning the demo.

 The machine implementing the forklift role for instance, is implemented for the Warehouse protocol and then automatically adapted to be as outlined in Example 25 in the paper.